Building-acoustics-TU-Eindhoven/Diffusion/README.md

 ### Repository structure
 The solution of the Diffusion Equation is currently investigated with two different numerical methods: the Finite Different Method (FDM) by Du Fort&Frankel (Navarro et al., 2012) and the Finite VOlume Method (FVM) (Munoz, 2019).
-The FDM can be used for cuboid shapes while the FVM can be used for any shape/geometry.
+The FDM can be used for parallelepiped shapes while the FVM can be used for any shape/geometry.
 The FDM script is developed for a 1D, 2D and 3D spaces, respectively reflected in the following Python files DiffEq1D.py, DiffEq2D.py, DiffEq3D.py.
 The FVM script is developed for 3D spaces in the Python file FVM.py.